irungudennisnganga/Car-dealers/README.md

 # Car Dealer
  This project is a project proposed to making a platform whereby it allows for users to; browse, search and select vehicles.
 The website website incorporates a React frontend and a Flask API backend.

+## Getting Started

+To run the project locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Start the development server by running `npm start`.
+5. Open your web browser.

 ## How to use
 -Login/sign up